raiyanyahya/superstruct/README.md

 You know that moment when you are prototyping and you think "I should put a hash index on this field, but wait, I will also need range queries on that field, and maybe full-text on this other one, and fuzzy matching might be useful too"?
 And then you spend twenty minutes wiring up five different data structures, syncing them on every insert and delete, and half of them turn out to be unused.

 Superstruct eliminates that entire decision tree.
 You call `insert(some_hashmap)` and `find().equals(...).range(...).execute()`.
 It observes every query, lazily builds the exact index the query needs, and evicts cold ones under a memory cap.
-Six index types, two sketches, a graph layer — all behind a chained builder API.
+Six index types, two sketches, a graph layer, all behind a chained builder API.
 No `CREATE INDEX`, no schema, no upfront design.

 ### What was discovered here

 The insight worth porting from the original Python version is: **a database planner does not require a database**.
 Strip away SQL, strip away the storage engine, strip away the client/server boundary, and what is left is a routing layer that maps predicate shapes to index types.
 That routing layer is about two hundred lines of code.
-Everything else — the five indexes, the sketches, the graph — are standard textbook data structures.
+Everything else (the five indexes, the sketches and the graph) are standard textbook data structures.
 The innovation is putting them all under one roof with a lazy-adaptive policy and making the whole thing feel like a single object.

-The Rust port sharpened this with roaring bitmaps for id sets (six times less memory, faster intersections), per-index locking so writers to different indexes run in parallel, and three new index types (spatial, substring, weighted graph) that plugged into the planner routing pattern with zero API changes.
+The Rust port sharpened this with roaring bitmaps for id sets (six times less memory, faster intersections), per-index locking so writers to different indexes run in parallel and three new index types (spatial, substring, weighted graph) that plugged into the planner routing pattern with zero API changes.

 ### When would you actually use this

-The honest answer: right now, for prototyping, exploratory data work, and single-node in-memory workloads where you do not want to run a database.
+The honest answer: right now, for prototyping, exploratory data work and single-node in-memory workloads where you do not want to run a database.
 The compound query speedup is real enough that it earns its keep on any dataset over about ten thousand records.
-The laziness means you pay zero upfront — no indexes exist until someone asks a question that needs one.
+The laziness means you pay zero upfront.
+No indexes exist until someone asks a question that needs one.
 And when you save and load, indexes rebuild on first access, so the persisted state is tiny.

 It is not a database replacement.
 It will not beat Postgres for OLTP or DuckDB for analytics.
 But for that narrow-yet-pervasive use case of "I have a pile of hash maps, I need to search them in several different ways, I do not want to schema-design or index-design anything," it occupies a spot nothing else fills.